Course Descriptions: Psy.D. in Clinical Psychology with Emphasis in Depth Psychology

 The course will introduce students to indigenous approaches to psychology, which emphasize integration of folk healing, traditions in addressing the psychological, physical and spiritual challenges faced by individuals, families, and communities.
 Integrative views on mind-body-spirit will be discussed.
 The course will review this history and current practices employed by indigenous healers both outside and inside the U.S. The efficacy of alternative healing traditions will be explored in the context of cultural diversity as well as current psychological practices.

 This course aims to provide an overview and clinical implications of understanding the development of affective regulation related to psychological functioning.
 In addition to discussing theories of emotions and emotional regulation, the course focuses on how capacity for affective self-regulation and communication is influential in intrapersonal and relational functioning of individuals and communities.
 Discussion of emotion involves the biological and social bases of emotion, its cognitive correlates, and the impact on emotional states.
-Specifically, the course emphasizes classic and contemporary psychoanalytic literature on affect.
+Specifically, the course emphasizes classic and contemporary psychoanalytic and Jungian literature on affective foundations of human behavior.

 The course will review the occurrence of violence in intimate relationships and families with special focus on partner abuse, detection, intervention and prevention.
 The intrapersonal and interpersonal dynamics related to trauma and recovery will be discussed.
 The coursework also provides coverage of child abuse assessment and reporting.
 The impact of early trauma, including splitting, dissociation, and interjection as well as depth psychological treatment approaches will be emphasized.
 The course meets the criteria set forth by the California Board of Psychology for training in Child Abuse and Spousal/Partner Abuse required for licensure.